 Much like Zika virus, most who are infected will never even know they are infected.
-One in five will experience flu like symptoms including headache, fever, muscle aches, and lethargy (all considered mild symptoms), and those in good health may not even get sick from West Nile virus.
+One in five will experience flu-like symptoms including headache, fever, muscle aches, and lethargy (all considered mild symptoms), and those in good health may not even get sick from the West Nile virus.
 Approximately one in one hundred and fifty will come down with more harsh symptoms which may include high fever, disorientation, convulsions, muscle weakness, paralysis, encephalitis (swelling of the brain) meningitis, coma, and death.
-People with weakened immune systems, children, ad the elderly are at an increased risk for potentially life threatening forms of the disease.
+People with weakened immune systems, children, ad the elderly are at an increased risk for potential life-threatening forms of the disease.

-The species Culex tarsalis is the primary vector of West Nile virus and is found in southern Canada, particularly in Alberta & Manitoba .
-This mosquito species prefers shallow, non-moving water bodies and thrives in the hot dry conditions present in southern climates of Canada.
+The species Culex tarsalis is the primary vector of West Nile virus and is found in southern Canada, particularly in Alberta & Manitoba.
+This mosquito species prefers shallow, non-moving water bodies and thrives in the hot dry conditions present in the southern climates of Canada.

-Chikungunya outbreaks have been reported as far as Caribbean, South and Central America, and North America.
-For information on where chikungunya virus is found, see: http://www.cdc.gov/chikungunya/geo/
+Chikungunya outbreaks have been reported as far as the Caribbean, South and Central America, and North America.
+For information on where the chikungunya virus is found, see: http://www.cdc.gov/chikungunya/geo/

-Symptoms can be severe and disabling, however does not often result in death, and most patients start to feel better within a week of infection.
-Some cases have reported extended pain symptoms, specifically in their joints, that lasts for months.
+Symptoms can be severe and disabling, however, does not often result in death, and most patients start to feel better within a week of infection.
+Some cases have reported extended pain symptoms, specifically in their joints, that last for months.
 Some good news from these particular bites is that once a person has been infected, they are more likely to be protected from future infections.

 There are actually four distinct strands of the dengue virus, so even patients who are initially infected are at risk of subsequent infection with the other specific virus types.
 Dengue is an acute illness that can vary in severity over a 5–7 day period.
 Recognizing warning signs for severe dengue and providing appropriate medical management can prevent morbidity and death.